 Except in the case of a serious emergency, students must always visit the Arthur Ashe Student Health Center on campus first.
 If it is necessary to go to the hospital, an Ashe Center representative will refer them for further treatment.

 Blue Cross/Blue Shield (PPO)

 Blue Cross/Blue Shield (provided by Relation Insurance Services) covers students for scheduled doctor’s visits and emergency care anywhere in the United States.
-Coverage encompasses all of Session A and C. Specific dates will be emailed to the students before the program starts.
+For more information, please visit 4studenthealth.com/ucla-summer.
+The Plan Snapshot summarizes the insurance plan coverage and the booklet How to Use Your Plan gives detailed information on how the plan works.
+Coverage encompasses Summer Session A and Summer Session C. Specific dates will be emailed to the students before the program starts.

 Please be aware that many U.S. medical institutions do not accept health insurance policies from other countries.
 In addition, the cost of health care in the U.S. can be extremely high.